 -Carl Sagan, Cosmos

 The question of the world that we find ourselves in, as well as our role within it, is one that has fueled debate for many centuries.
-What answer we give to it will have implications about who we are, why we are, and perhaps even how we should be.
+What answer we give to it will have implications about who we are, why we are, and perhaps even how we ought to be.
 History tells an ongoing story of how different thinkers living at different times have incorporated their beliefs into their view of the cosmos, and how their view of the cosmos has impacted their beliefs.
 It also tells the somber story of the conflicts between those of opposing views, conflicts that have at times been aggressive and violent.
 Even today, this subject is still capable of eliciting controversy and heated argumentation, as has been shown by the response of some viewers to the recently concluded science education series Cosmos: A Spacetime Odyssey, starring astrophysicist Neil deGrasse Tyson.1

 How the authors of the Bible saw the cosmos is a complicated issue.
 The Bible is a collection of numerous texts penned by different writers at various points in history, and so it’s not difficult to understand why some texts may express a view of the world that seems at odds with other texts in the canon.
 While most contemporary Jewish and liberal Christian congregations accept such an errantist or non-literalist conception of the Bible, there are, however, still a number of more conservative Christians that defend the accuracy of the scriptures against such claims.2 To their minds, the Bible’s statements about the world are perfectly compatible with modern science.
 It is important to note that not all who hold this view are Young Earth Creationists – some simply believe, for example, that Genesis is not in contradiction to the Big Bang, evolution, or other scientific theories.